-- Machuca (2004) movie review: Set in 1973 Santiago, Andrés Wood’s mix of coming-of-age drama and sociopolitical commentary is a generally engrossing effort anchored on first-rate performances by a trio of young actors – Matías Quer, Manuela Martelli, and Ariel Mateluna – playing characters from different ranks of Chile’s deeply stratified society.
+- Machuca (2004) movie review: Set in 1973 Santiago, Andrés Wood’s mix of coming-of-age drama and sociopolitical commentary is a generally engrossing effort anchored on first-rate performances by a trio of young actors – Matías Quer, Manuela Martelli, and Ariel Mateluna – playing characters from different ranks of Chile’s stratified society.

 Set in Santiago around the time of the U.S.-backed military coup that deposed Chile’s popularly elected democratic socialist president Salvador Allende and imposed Augusto Pinochet’s long-lasting, far-right dictatorship, director and co-screenwriter Andrés Wood’s Machuca is a generally well-made and at times moving depiction of a difficult historical period as seen through the eyes of three pre-adolescents from different social classes.